sedroche/proposals/metrics/prometheus-metrics-endpoints-and-auto-discovery.md

 * Prometheus - for metrics gathering
 * Grafana - for metrics visualisation

-Promtehues & Grafana will each have a Persistent Volume for storing gathered metrics and visualisation settings respectively.
+Prometheus & Grafana will each have a Persistent Volume for storing gathered metrics and visualisation settings respectively.

 Grafana will be configured to have Proemtheus available as a 'Data Source' by default.
 Data Sources will be stored in a ConfigMap that gets mounted into the Grafana container. e.g.